Skip to content

 The South Delta branch at the mall is still rented by the city

-Let’s head back to April of 1986 when a new Tsawwassen public library branch opened at the Town Centre mall.
+Let’s head back to April of 1986 when a newly relocated Tsawwassen public library branch opened at the Town Centre shopping mall.

-Today, it’s still the only one of Delta’s three libraries that is not located in a municipally-owned building and is instead rented.
+Today, it’s still the only one of Delta’s three libraries that is rented and not located in a municipally-owned building.

 In 2006, the municipality proposed moving out of the mall location and building an entirely new South Delta library branch at Winskill Park.